Skip to content

 - MINIMAL

-Plugins are still specified as a list of keys under the plugins key, but the plugin type must be one of remote, local, or protoc_builtin.
-The configurations below are equivalent:
+Plugins still live under a top-level plugins list, but the kind of plugin is now an explicit key: remote, local, or protoc_builtin.
+The two configurations below are equivalent:

 version: v1